Alejandro Tabilo: 2019: Davis Cup debut

-2020: ATP Cup, Major debut and first win, top 200
+2020: ATP Cup, Grand Slam debut, top 200

-He participated at the 2020 ATP Cup with the Chilean team as the No. 2 player, making his debut.
+Tabilo participated at the 2020 ATP Cup with the Chilean team as the No. 2 player, making his debut in the competition.

-At his second tournament of the year, Tabilo qualified for his first Grand Slam at the 2020 Australian Open.
-He defeated fellow qualifier Daniel Elahi Galán in five sets for his first Major win, before losing to John Isner in straight sets in the second round.
-As a result, he reached top 200 at world No. 172 on 3 February 2020.
+At his second tournament of the year, Tabilo qualified for his first Grand Slam main draw at the 2020 Australian Open.
+He defeated fellow qualifier Daniel Elahi Galán in five sets for his first Grand Slam main draw win, before losing to John Isner in straight sets in the second round.
+As a result, he reached the top 200, climbing to world No. 172 on 3 February 2020.

-Tabilo played in his home country tournament 2020 Chile Open as a wildcard, and defeated Paolo Lorenzi in the first round, losing to Casper Ruud in the second.
+Tabilo played in his home-country tournament, the 2020 Chile Open, as a wildcard, defeating Paolo Lorenzi in the first round before losing to Casper Ruud in the second.

-On 14 September 2020, Tabilo reached his career-high ranking of World No. 156.
-He finished the year at No. 169.
+On 14 September 2020, Tabilo reached a career-high ranking of world No. 156, finishing the year at No. 169.

-2021: Masters debut and first win, top 150
+2021: Masters debut and first win, first Challenger title, top 150

-Tabilo tried to repeat his run at the 2021 Australian Open, but lost in first round of qualifying to Hugo Dellien.
-At the 2021 Chile Open, Tabilo won a main draw spot after qualifying, and won his first round match to Jozef Kovalík.
-He lost to fellow Chilean and eventual champion Cristian Garín in the second round.
+Tabilo attempted to repeat his Australian Open qualifying run but lost in the first qualifying round of the 2021 Australian Open to Hugo Dellien.
+At the 2021 Chile Open, he earned a main draw spot through qualifying and won his first-round match against Jozef Kovalík, before losing to fellow Chilean and eventual champion Cristian Garín in the second round.

-In March, Tabilo qualified to the main draw of 2021 Miami Open, his first Masters 1000 tournament.
-He lost to Mikael Ymer in the first round.
+In March, Tabilo qualified for the main draw of the 2021 Miami Open, his first Masters 1000 tournament, where he lost to Mikael Ymer in the first round.

-In July, Tabilo reached his first Challenger final, at the Lexington Challenger.
-He lost the title to Jason Kubler.
+In July, Tabilo reached his first Challenger final at the Lexington Challenger, where he lost the title to Jason Kubler.

-In October, Tabilo qualified to the main draw of the Indian Wells Open, and got his first win on a Masters 1000 level, defeating Denis Kudla.
-He lost to Matteo Berrettini in the second round in his first match against a top 10 player.
+In October, Tabilo qualified for the main draw of the Indian Wells Open and earned his first Masters 1000 win, defeating Denis Kudla.
+He then lost to Matteo Berrettini in the second round, his first match against a top-10 player.

-The following month, Tabilo reached his second Challenger final at Guayaquil, Ecuador.
-He won his first Challenger title defeating Jesper de Jong in the final.

-With the title Tabilo reached a career-high ranking of World No. 140 on 8 November 2021, becoming the No. 2 Chilean singles player.
+The following month, Tabilo won his first Challenger title at Guayaquil, Ecuador, defeating Jesper de Jong in the final.
+The title lifted him to a career-high ranking of world No. 140 on 8 November 2021, making him the No. 2 Chilean singles player.